difference between a Ph.D. and a doctorate

 The curriculum includes coursework designed to enhance students’ professional skills, including leadership, management, or organizational behavior.
 An applied doctorate program’s capstone project or dissertation addresses a real-world problem or issue within the student’s profession or industry.
 The research is conducted in collaboration with professionals in the field.

 While applied doctorate programs require a significant time commitment and dedication to a specific profession, they provide individuals with the knowledge and skills necessary to become experts in their field and make a great impact.
 Graduates of such programs are well-prepared to take on leadership roles in their profession.
-The degree can lead to career advancement and higher salaries.
+The degree can lead to higher salaries and career advancement.

 Examples of applied doctorates include the Doctor of Education (Ed.D.), Doctor of Business Administration (DBA), and Doctor of Psychology (Psy.D.), among others.